luks-m/tillings/README.md

 1 - You can launch another game with the same executable "project"

-2 - You can clean the folder with the command "make clean"
+2 - You can clean the folder with the command `make clean`

 # Additional :

-1 - To verify the functions of the project, you can use the command "make test" which compile and execute several tests
+1 - To verify the functions of the project, you can use the command `make test` which compile and execute several tests